kipe91/memoryGame/README.md

 ## Short guide on changing difficult:
 Open up "memory.js" file and go to line 89 (to 98). <br>
-All you need to do is change the number (3) to what number of pairs/picture you want the game to pick on each difficult.
+All you need to do is change the number (3) to what number of pairs/picture you want the game to pick on each difficult. <br>
 ```
 memoryStats.cards = 3;
 ```